gridbugs/gridbugs.org/_posts/2020-06-20-roguelike-tutorial2020-part2.md

 {% endpygments %}

 To prevent the player walking through walls, update `GameState::maybe_move_player`.
 For now, treat all cells with a feature or a character as solid.
-This will change later.
+This will change in future parts.

 {% pygments rust %}
 impl GameState {